Domusgpt/minoots-timer-system/IMPLEMENTATION_LOG.md

 ---

+### Entry #6: Wave 1 – Postgres command log restart coverage - COMPLETE
+**Time:** 2025-10-19 09:00-11:15 UTC
+**Task:** Extend the kernel persistence harness so restarts validate both timer state and command log durability.
+**Status:** ✅ COMPLETE

+**Actions:**
+1. ✅ Booted the Postgres restore integration test with a shared `PostgresCommandLog` and asserted the kernel emits `fire` and `settle` entries after restart.
+2. ✅ Ensured the test still confirms the timer transitions to `settled` in `timer_records`, guarding against regressions in state persistence.
+3. ✅ Documented how to inspect the command log rows in the local environment guide so contributors can verify the restart workflow manually.

+**Tests Performed:**
+- ✅ `cargo test --manifest-path services/horology-kernel/Cargo.toml`

+**Next Steps:**
+- Instrument the command log appends with OTEL spans and tie them into the Wave 1 observability story before enabling CI enforcement.

+---

 ### Entry #4: Wave 0 Platform Hardening - IN PROGRESS
 **Time:** 2025-10-15 18:00-23:30 UTC
 **Task:** Execute Wave 0 exit criteria for the async refactor charter (durable persistence, JetStream mesh, telemetry bootstrap)